Koszul complexes and relative homological algebra of functors over posets: Abstract

 \section{Abstract}

-We study and effectively compute relative Betti diagrams for functors indexed by finite posets, with values in finite dimensional vector spaces.
-In relative homological algebra, free functors are replaced by an arbitrary family of functors.
-Relative Betti diagrams encode the multiplicities of these functors in relative minimal resolutions.
-Under certain conditions, grading the chosen family of functors by an upper semilattice guarantees the existence of relative minimal resolutions and the uniqueness of direct sum decompositions in these resolutions.
-This is necessary for defining Betti diagrams, which we then compute using Koszul complexes.
+Under certain conditions, Koszul complexes can be used to calculate relative Betti diagrams of vector space-valued functors indexed by a poset, without the explicit computation of global minimal relative resolutions.
+In relative homological algebra of such functors, free functors are replaced by an arbitrary family of functors.
+Relative Betti diagrams encode the multiplicities of these functors in minimal relative resolutions.
+In this article we provide conditions under which grading the chosen family of functors leads to explicit Koszul complexes whose homology dimensions are the relative Betti diagrams, thus giving a scheme for the computation of these numerical descriptors.